Mariah Carey: 2010–2014: Merry Christmas II You and Me. I Am Mariah... The Elusive Chanteuse

-2015–2017: Las Vegas residency, television and film projects
+2015–2017: #1 to Infinity, television and film projects

 On January 30, 2015, it was announced that Carey had left Universal Music Group's Def Jam Recordings to reunite with L.A.
 Reid and Sony Music via Epic Records.
 Carey also announced her new #1 to Infinity residency at The Colosseum at Caesars Palace in Las Vegas the same month.
 To coincide with the residency, Carey released #1 to Infinity, a greatest hits compilation album containing all of her eighteen Billboard Hot 100 number one singles at the time, along with a new recording, "Infinity", which was released as a single on April 27.
-In 2015 Carey had her directorial debut for the Hallmark Channel Christmas movie A Christmas Melody, in which she also performed as one of the main characters.
-Filming for the project took place during October 2015.
+In 2015 Carey made her directorial debut in the Hallmark Channel Christmas film A Christmas Melody, in which she also performed as one of the main characters.
+She also hosted a live special with the same network, Mariah Carey's Merriest Christmas, following the premiere for the film.
 In December 2015, Carey announced The Sweet Sweet Fantasy Tour which spanned a total of 27-dates beginning in March 2016, marking Carey's first major tour of mainland Europe in 13 years.
 Four stops included shows in South Africa.
 The tour grossed $30.3 million.

 On March 15, 2016, Carey announced that she was filming Mariah's World, a docu-series for the E! network documenting her Sweet Sweet Fantasy tour and her wedding planning process.
 Carey told The New York Times, "I thought it would be a good opportunity to kind of, like, show my personality and who I am, even though I feel like my real fans have an idea of who I am...
 A lot of people have misperceptions about this and that."
 The series premiered on December 4, 2016.
-Carey guest starred on the musical drama Empire, as a superstar singer named Kitty and sung the song "Infamous" featuring Jussie Smollett.
+Carey guest starred on the musical drama Empire and sang the song "Infamous" featuring Jussie Smollett.
 On December 5, 2016, Carey participated in the VH1 Divas Holiday: Unsilent Night benefit concert, alongside Vanessa Williams, Chaka Khan, Patti LaBelle, and Teyana Taylor.
-On December 31, 2016, Carey's performance on Dick Clark's New Year's Rockin' Eve in Times Square received worldwide attention after technical difficulties caused Carey's in-ear monitors to malfunction, resulting in what The New York Times referred to as a "performance train wreck."
-Carey cited her inability to hear the music without in-ear auditory feedback as the cause for the mishap.
+On December 31, 2016, Carey's performance on Dick Clark's New Year's Rockin' Eve in Times Square received worldwide attention after technical difficulties caused her in-ear monitors to malfunction, resulting in what The New York Times referred to as a "performance train wreck".
+She said her inability to hear the music without in-ear auditory feedback caused the mishap.
 Carey's representatives and Dick Clark Productions placed blame on each other.